 Anyone can start their genealogy journey at any age and at any time.
 Don’t let that stop you!

 We hope this article has given you the motivation you need to start or continue your family history research.
-Here are two extra top tips that can help can excel in your research below!
-Also, don’t forget, Family Wise Limited can offer help and advice with your research and can even produce a beautiful binder full of family history documents, just for you.
+Here are three extra top tips that can help can excel in your research below!
+Also, don’t forget, Family Wise Limited can offer help and advice with your research and can even produce a beautiful binder full of family history documents and genealogical information, just for you.
 A perfect gift for Christmas!